TheKye/ElixrModsPlus/README.md

 # ElixrModsPlus
-The Elixr Mods Plus is a Bridge System between Elixr Mods Modules for the Game Eco
+The Elixr Mods Plus is a Bridge System between Elixr Mods Modules for the Game Eco as well as other Mods!

-This project will not accept Pull Requests, While open source it is designed this way so you can make a fork and adjust the recipes too your liking,
+This project will not accept Pull Requests, While open source it is designed this way so you can make a fork and use it as a base for your own versions!

-The Plus Modules are only recipe overrides at this time, they add a bridge between other elixr mods modules, while the default plus modules are not very extensive and you will be familliar with the recipes, you are free to fork this repo and customize them however you like!

-you can even use these to bridge other mods to the elixr mods modules!
-Thats right! something like the beekeeping mod can be bridged with the EM Food module with the recipe overrides allowing you too use their honey in our food recipes instead of our own, the possibilites are endless with these modules! chop and change them however you like,

-we hope you have fun chopping and changing the modules how you like them!

-This is also our solution to allowing you to edit the recipes! so with a fork you can remove some dependencies ( so long as its not the main one ) and just override the original recipe!
+We May also include some default Elixr Mods Plus Modules for some of our mods that used to depend on the Artistry Mod!

+The purpose of this repo and this system is to make your life, Server owners lives easier and our mods more configurable!

 ## The Aim

-Elixr Mods Plus is our way of allowing you to configure our mods through the mod hook overrides allowing you to tailor out packs to your server easily without a bunch of config files too raught through or any confusing bs
+Elixr Mods Plus is our way of allowing you to configure our mods through the EM Framework Recipe Resolver overrides allowing you to tailor out packs to your server easily without a bunch of config files too raught through or any confusing bs

-Simple open the project in an IDE of your choice (We use Visual Studios 2019) and start editing the recipes,
+Simple open the project in an IDE of your choice (We use Visual Studios 2019) and start editing/adding recipes,

 All Eco DLLs needed are included in the project and should be attached to each project allowing you to easily build and distribute your own version of the plus modules